-Slovenia’s largest protected reserve and the only national park are located in the north-west of the country near the Austrian and Italian borders.
-The park spans from the mountains of the Julian Alps across forests, lakes, rivers and waterfalls.
+Slovenia’s largest protected reserve and the only national park are located in the northwest of the country near the Austrian and Italian borders.
+The park spans from the mountains of the Julian Alps across forests, lakes, rivers, and waterfalls.
 Triglav’s alpine resorts make the perfect destination for a hiking trip – there are three long, standout trails for experienced hikers – or skiing holiday.
 Those wanting to get back to nature won’t want to miss a visit to Kozjac waterfall, it is one of Slovenia’s most beautiful natural treasures.
 It’s tucked away in a limestone gorge, with beams of light shining down onto its pure green waters.
-Meanwhile, families will love the glacial lakes for swimming, leisurely bike rides and historic sites.
+Meanwhile, families will love the glacial lakes for swimming, leisurely bike rides, and historic sites.

 11. Lake Jasna

 Part of the Kranjska Gora area in Triglav National Park, Lake Jasna is a picture-perfect place to stop as you explore the mountain forests.
 White sand rings its blue-green waters, while the peaks of the Julian Alps rise in the background.
-This calming spot is a popular place to swim in summer; it has a three-tier wooden diving platform as well as an ice-cream shop, bar and areas for sunbathing.
+This calming spot is a popular place to swim in summer; it has a three-tier wooden diving platform as well as an ice-cream shop, bar, and areas for sunbathing.
 Meanwhile, in winter, the area transforms into a winter wonderland.
 The lake is ‘guarded’ by a bronze statue of the legendary golden-horned chamois – a goat-antelope – known as Zlatorog, who is the guardian of Mount Triglav.

 12. Mount Vogel

 Mount Vogel guarantees you incredible views.
 It is linked to Lake Bohinj in the Triglav National Park and during the colder months, is a popular skiing and snowboarding destination.
 There are runs for all skill levels and plenty of natural snow, as well as cross-country skiing trails.
 In summer, it’s an excellent spot for hiking.
 You start by taking a cable car to the station, 1,500m above sea level.
-From there, you can choose from several different walking trails which will take you past forests, alpine valleys, cute log cabins and steep ridges.
+From there, you can choose from several different walking trails which will take you past forests, alpine valleys, cute log cabins, and steep ridges.
 Mount Vogel is also a popular paragliding spot, with soaring views of the Julian Alps.

 Located a little further along the coast from Piran, Portoroz – which means ‘port of roses’ – is as beautiful as its name.
 It is one of the more upmarket beach resorts in Slovenia, so it’s ideal for those looking for a more luxurious experience.
-Five-star hotels and casinos line the beach, giving it the feeling of a mini Monte Carlo or Cannes, but with a Slovenian flavour.
+Five-star hotels and casinos line the beach, giving it the feeling of a mini Monte Carlo or Cannes, but with a Slovenian flavor.
 While Portoroz is famous for the beach and port, it is also known for thermal spas, which have treatments using the mineral-rich mud from local salt flats.
 Well-connected to the rest of Adriatic, this is an excellent base for trips to Venice and Trieste via boat.

 Koper is one of Slovenia’s more Italian-influenced cities, being just 5km from the border with Italy.
 It traces its heritage back to Roman times and even has Italian as one of its official languages.
 Historically, it was part of the Venetian Empire so many of its most famous buildings – like the Loggia and Praetorian Palaces – were built in this Italian style.
 While it was once the town hall, the Loggia is now an art gallery with a 19th-century cafe underneath.
 Exploring it and the rest of the medieval Old Town is fascinating on foot.
 The Da Ponte Fountain – which looks like a smaller version of Venice’s Rialto Bridge – is located in this area.
-As Koper is a busy port, the harbour is also lively and worth a look, with many restaurants serving local Istrian meals.
+As Koper is a busy port, the harbor is also lively and worth a look, with many restaurants serving local Istrian meals.

 One of Slovenia’s most well-preserved historic towns, Radovljica is located close to Lake Bled and the Karavanke mountains.
-Many of its houses date back to the 15th and 16th Centuries while the town’s medieval defences are still visible today.
+Many of its houses date back to the 15th and 16th Centuries while the town’s medieval defenses are still visible today.
 Radovljica is known for its beekeeping and honey, as well as gingerbread.
 Meanwhile, during April, a three-day festival celebrates chocolate.
 This combination has lead to the town being nicknamed ‘sweet Radovljica’ in Slovenian.
 However, the town isn’t just a destination for sugar lovers; it’s also the gateway to the Draga Valley.
-Draga is full of stunning hiking trails, bike paths, castle ruins and activities like archery, so you can burn off all the treats you ate in town.
+Draga is full of stunning hiking trails, bike paths, castle ruins, and activities like archery, so you can burn off all the treats you ate in town.

 Map of Slovenia